-Successfully aiming, firing and hitting a target with you catapult is very much an instinctive action, that gets better the more you practice and develop that muscle memory that is so important for hitting a target repeatably.
+You'll find the key to successfully aiming, firing and hitting a target is very much an instinctive action, that gets better the more you practice and develop that muscle memory that is so important for hitting a target repeatably.

 Know You Trajectory:

 By keeping you aiming arm steady and in the same place fro every shot, pulling the bands back to the the same length and same position will increase your success rate to the point where it become second nature.

 Becoming an accurate shot is actually quite easy, and you will surprise yourself at how quick the progress is once you get into it.

 Get to know exactly how it performs and work to those conditions.

 Practice different distances and become familiar with the amount of trajectory needed for the different shots you may need to make.